 By adding rubber powder to asphalt bitumen, it is possible to obtain road pavements with better mechanical performances compared to conventional bitumen, and, moreover, they can reduce the noise caused by the passage of vehicles.

 In Italy the use of this technology has consolidated in time.
 This is also thanks to the constant commitment of Ecopneus.
 On the one hand with its support to new interventions and monitoring campaigns, on the other hand it has raised awareness, spread technical information and scientific data on this important application of recycled rubber.

-So far, over 450km/lane of roads with modified asphalt containing ELT recycled rubber have been made in Italy.
+So far, more than 590 km/lane of roads with modified asphalt containing ELT recycled rubber have been made in Italy.
 Emilia Romagna, Tuscany, Piedmont and Trentino Alto Adige are the regions with the most important experiences.

 The advantages of modified asphalts with recycled rubber powder are:

 - Reduction of the noise generated by the tyre in contact with the road and, in certain types of asphalt, also by vehicles more in general;